We respond with new considerations of divinity

 at the expense of others, even the cost of their survival.

-but is with our every thought and action
+but are with us in our every thought and action

 The Christian God calls us to follow where Jesus led us